Head of Department Product Design and Fashion Design

 Specialist Subject Areas

-In her role as a Research officer Clara has been working alongside Prof. Steve Gill, Dr. Gareth Loudon & Prof. Judith Hall.
-Using the findings from her PhD studies she is working on a number of projects in collaboration with Cardiff Medical School and the National University Hospital in Wales.
+Clara completed her post-doctoral studies in 2017, which aimed to understand the impact of social, economic, political and cultural elements on the use of medical products in low-resource environments.
+She is a member of Cardiff Met’s User Centred Design Research (UCD-R) group and works closely with Cardiff School of Medicine, University Hospital Wales.
+Using the findings from her PhD studies she is working on a number of projects in collaboration with Cardiff Medical School, the National University Hospital in Wales and Cardiff Universities Phoenix Project (winner of Times Higher Education, International Collaboration of the Year Award, 2017).
 The aim of these projects is to improve patient care through increasing the usability and accessibility of life saving equipment.
-She is currently working on a range of products for users including: the British Ministry of Defence, the International Community of the Red Cross, the Zambian Ministry of Health, the Welsh Ambulance Services and the NHS.
-This Research strongly informs her teaching.
+She is currently collaborating on a range of products for users including: the British Ministry of Defence, the International Community of the Red Cross, the Zambian Ministry of Health, the Welsh Ambulance Services, the NHS, and The Namibian Police Force.

 Principal Publications, Exhibitions and Awards

 ORCID ID: 0000-0002-0187-7395

 2019 - Short Term Mobility Funding Cardiff Metropolitan International Office: Imagine: Namibia: £13,000

 2017 - AHRC Research Networking Grant, - "Improving healthcare support for rural communities in India": £53,000

 2017 - Medical Research Council, Early Phase study: £149,995